sphinx-doc/sphinx/doc/usage/configuration.rst

    .. versionchanged:: 1.0
       The entries in :confval:`html_static_path` can now be single files.

+   .. versionchanged:: 1.8
+      The files under :confval:`html_static_path` are excluded from source files.

 .. confval:: html_extra_path

    A list of paths that contain extra files not directly related to